Who Can and Can't Take Your Tax Refund

 See Related Articles:

-The letter will summarize the original refund amount, the offset or adjusted refund amount, plus information about the agency receiving the payment (name, address, contact, etc.).
-In addition to the federal tax refund offset details, the notice may have administrative offset information, passport denial, other upcoming actions by the agency collecting the debt, plus details on how to challenge the debt.
+The letter will summarize the original and adjusted refund amounts, along with details about the agency receiving the payment (name, address, contact, etc.).
+It may also include information on federal tax refund offsets, administrative offsets, passport denial, upcoming agency actions, and how to challenge the debt.

 If you have an eFile account, you can contact us for guidance regarding your recent refund if it was offset for any reason.
 For general questions on your refund offset, contact the IRS hotline at 1-800-829-1040 or the number on the letter you received.
 See tips on how and when to contact the IRS.

-If you believe your refund may be subject to offset, call the IRS offset number at 1-800-304-3107 to get information on your debt situation.
-This will inform you if you have any offsets pending and give you an idea of what may happen to your next tax refund.
+If you think your refund may be offset, call the IRS at 1-800-304-3107 for information about your debt and potential offsets on your next tax refund.

 If you have outstanding debts with certain government and non-government entities, your federal and/or state refund may be used to pay this off when you file your taxes.
 How do you know what types of debt may be taken?
 The table below shows which types of debt can be offset when you file.